ninaangelvik/uit-inf3203-worm-assignment/README.md

 attempts to extract this and runs ```hello-world-graphic```.

 # Feedback
-Please don't hesitate with asking questions or give feedback in the [Issues section](https://github.com/uit-inf-3200/Wormgate/issues)!
+Please don't hesitate with asking questions or giving feedback in the [Issues section](https://github.com/uit-inf-3200/Wormgate/issues)!
 If you feel that the code could be better, please submit a [pull request](https://help.github.com/articles/using-pull-requests)!

 # How To